eval/bubble-up/README.md

 By comparing the existing and wanted schema (and existing data if needed), it deducts (and applies) any sql-statements that the sqlite database needs in order to get the wanted schema.
 Either this would consist of supported ALTER/CREATE/DROP statements or by generating all statements needed to go through the 12-step process.
 Possible ambiguity could be resolved by annotations in the schema-file.
 This would for example make a table or column rename possible.
-The CLI should be easy to install (e.g. to make it convenient to use on CI).
+The CLI should be a single executable (e.g. to make it convenient to use on CI).
 There should be an escape-hatch to allow for data-migrations in the form of running arbitrary sql pre- or post-migration.

 [^1]: https://www.sqlite.org/mostdeployed.html